Stephanie-Shen324/R2Gen-KG/README.md

-# Below is the README for original R2Gen
+# README

-This is the implementation of [Generating Radiology Reports via Memory-driven Transformer](https://arxiv.org/pdf/2010.16056.pdf) at EMNLP-2020.
+R2Gen is the implementation of [Generating Radiology Reports via Memory-driven Transformer](https://arxiv.org/pdf/2010.16056.pdf) at EMNLP-2020.
+KG and pretrained GCN comes from RGMG

+If the dataset is

 ## Citations